-White-hot ways to wear SS17’s favourite denim shade
+White-hot ways to wear this surprisingly versatile denim shade

 We’ve been saying for months now that it’s time for a change up on the denim scene.
 We’re not ready to give up on denim entirely, perish the thought, what on earth would we wear every day?
 But we’re desperate to swap our tired blue skinnies for something a little fresher, and for the upcoming season, the only way is white denim.
 It’s a look that brims with confidence and summer-vibes, so be sure to make some room for it in your wardrobe as spring rolls in.